|NIDDK Small Business Home||Research||Funding||Resources||News & Events||Program Statistics||FAQs|

 - Launching a company to commercialize an invention affords the opportunity to earn equity or royalties if patents obtained by the inventor's university are licensed.

 Program Contacts and Research Areas

 For general programmatic inquiries, contact Daniel Gossett (email).
 For general inquiries regarding administrative and business management matters, contact Pamela Love (email).
-For specific contacts and program descriptions of NIDDK’s major research areas, see the extramural divisions:
+For specific contacts and program descriptions of NIDDK’s major research areas, select one of the scientific program areas below: